VamKon/AzureNotes/AzureDev.md

 # Monitor, Troubleshoot and Optimize solutions
 ## CDN
 * Purging CDN in portal make it immediately get the contents from the site.
+* To add and endpoint:
+  * Set Origin type to `Custom Origin` if you are trying to cache from your own custom domain.
+If you choose other options Azure will automatically set the origin name to <your_resource_name>.<resource_type>.core.windows.net.
+Ex - if you choose storage - origin will be set to mystorageaccount.blob.core.windows.net
 # TODO
 * Event Hub - partitions
 * Event Grid